sim-daas/eyrc-25-26-krishi-cobot/Readme.md

 This repository contains the simulation setup for the Krishi Cobot (eYantra Robotics Competition 2025-26).

+## Project Summary

+This repository is a collaborative multi-robot simulation for the Krishi coBot challenge.
+It integrates a mobile eBot with LiDAR-based navigation, an eye-in-hand depth camera, and a UR5 manipulator for perception and manipulation.
+Components communicate over ROS2; simulation uses Ignition Gazebo.
+The setup supports sensor fusion, object/aruco detection, and TF-based coordination for multi-agent tasks in agricultural scenarios.

 ## System setup

 run the following in your bash shell on host system